 If you’re desperate to break off your long-term love-hate relationship with sugar, we know the feeling.

-Desperate to break off your long-term love-hate relationship with sugar?
-We know the feeling.
-In just a few hours (read: the time it takes to finish a carton of Ben & Jerry’s), we’re wheeled through sugar highs, sugar comas, unexpected hanger, and desperate longing—and yet, we always end up welcoming glucose, fructose, and sucrose back into our lives with open hearts/mouths.
+In just a few hours (read: the time it takes to finish a carton of Ben & Jerry’s) (on a slow day), we’re wheeled through sugar highs, unexpected hanger, and desperate longing for an Almond Joy.
+And yet, we always end up welcoming the sweet stuff back into our lives with open hearts/mouths.

 1. Replace it, neutralize it, and break it… for good!

 Soda might not be your thing.
 Maybe it’s frozen yogurt or Hot Tamales.
 Perhaps it’s sugar-filled flavored lattes.

 Whatever it is, you may want to cut back on the amount of added sugar you’re consuming on a daily basis.
 If you’re not a quit-cold-turkey type of person, try to replace the habit as often as possible with a lower or no-sugar option you’re less emotionally attached to.

 Maybe swap for a flavored sparkling water or fruit-infused water before you jump down the soda wormhole.
 Gradually replacing means you’re gradually neutralizing.
 The goal is to break the habit once and for all.

 Being consistent is key.
 For example, if you’re used to drinking soda twice per day, first work on cutting back to once a day, than once every other day, and so on until soda isn’t a part of your typical diet.
 Same goes for other sugary foods like candy, sweetened breakfast cereal, and ice cream.